duxweb/dux-refine-docs/en/base/config.md

 - Type: `string`

-Project ID, used as a unique identifier to distinguish between multiple projects.
-Currently, it doesn't have a specific purpose.
+Project ID used as a unique identifier to distinguish between multiple projects.
+Currently, it doesn't have a specific function.

 ## apiUrl

 - Type: `string`

-Backend base API URL, for example: https://example.test/api
+The base backend API address, for example: https://example.test/api

 ## apiPath

 - Type: `object`

-Configuration for backend API paths.
-These paths will be merged with `apiUrl` to construct the final request URLs.
+Configuration for the base paths of backend APIs.
+It will be merged with `apiUrl` to build the final request address.

 ### apiPath.login

 - Type: `string`

-POST path for login requests, for example: `login`, resulting in a request URL like `https://example.test/api/login`
+The POST path for login requests, for example, if it's `login`, the final request address will be `https://example.test/api/login`.

 ### apiPath.check

 - Type: `string`

-GET path for login authentication checks.
+The GET path for login authentication checks.

 ### apiPath.register

 - Type: `string`
 - Default: `undefined`

-POST path for user registration.
+The POST path for user registration.

 ### apiPath.forgotPassword

 - Type: `string`
 - Default: `undefined`

-POST path for user password recovery.
+The POST path for user password retrieval.

 ### apiPath.updatePassword

 - Type: `string`
 - Default: `undefined`

-POST path for user password updates.
+The POST path for user password modification.

 ### apiPath.updateProfile

 - Type: `string`
 - Default: `undefined`

-POST path for updating user profiles, reserved for future use.
+The POST path for modifying personal profile information.
+This path is reserved.

 ### apiPath.upload

 - Type: `string`
 - Default: `undefined`

-POST path for asynchronous file uploads.
+The POST path for asynchronous file uploads.

 ## defaultApp

 - Type: `string`

-Default admin panel identifier.
-The scaffold default configuration is `admin`.
+The default identifier for the admin panel.
+The scaffolding default configuration is `admin`.

 ## resourcesPrefix

 - Type: `boolean`

 Resource path prefix.
-When enabled, the admin panel identifier will be automatically added after the `apiUrl` path, like: `https://example.test/api/admin/login`
+When enabled, it will automatically add the admin panel identifier after the `apiUrl` path, for example: `https://example.test/api/admin/login`.

 ## moduleApp

 - Type: `object`

-Configurations for different admin panels.
+Configure basic settings for different admin panels.

 ```typescript
 {